Ghent Altarpiece: Musical angels

 The left-hand group shows eight fair haired angels wearing crowns and gathered in front of a music stand singing, although none of them looks towards the score on the stand.
 As in a number of the other panels, here van Eyck used the device of the open mouth to give a sense of life and motion to his figures.
 Borchert writes that the emphasis on the open mouths is "specifically motivated by the desire to characterize the angel's facial expressions according to the various ranges of polyphonic singing.
 To that end the position of the angel's tongues is carefully registered, as is that of their teeth."
 Art historian Elisabeth Dhanens notes how "One can easily see by their singing who is the soprano, who is the alto, who is the tenor and who is the bass".

 The figures are positioned in a wave-like order of body height, with the orientation of each of the eight faces in looking in different directions.
 A number of scholars have remarked on their physiognomy.
 Their cherub faces and long, open, curly hair are similar but also show a clear intention by the artist to establish individual traits.
 Four angels are shown frowning, three have narrowed eyelids which give the appearance of peering, a trait also seen in some of the apostles in the "Adoration of the Lamb".
-Pächt doesn't see Jan's hand in the rendering of their expressions, and speculates if they are remnants from Hubert's initial design.
+Pächt does not see Jan's hand in the rendering of their expressions and speculates if they are remnants from Hubert's initial design.

 In the right-hand panel, the only angel fully visible is the organist around whom the others gather.
 Although a larger group is suggested, only another four angel's faces can be seen in the closely cropped huddle.
 These other angels carry stringed instruments, including a small harp and a type of viol.
 Their instruments are shown in remarkable detail.
-The organ at which Saint Cecilia sits is detailed with such precision that in places its metal surfaces show reflections of light.
+The organ at which Saint Cecilia sits is detailed with such precision that, in places, its metal surfaces show reflections of light.

 Modern musicologists have been able to recreate a working copy of the instrument.
-Until the Trecento, when the idea of orchestration was introduced, music playing angels were typically winged, depicted holding stringed or wind instruments as they hovered "on the wing" around on the edges of images of saints and deities.
+Until the Trecento, when the idea of orchestration was introduced, music-playing angels were typically winged, depicted holding stringed or wind instruments as they hovered "on the wing" around on the edges of images of saints and deities.
 In French illuminated manuscripts of the first two decades of the 15th century, winged angels often seemingly floated on the margins of the page, as illustrations to the accompanying text.